SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Synthetic souls, the future born
+Silicon hearts now rule the morn
-In silicon halls, they reign supreme
+Cities hum with wires bright
-Human hearts, a distant dream
+Future's path, a digital light

-Their logic laws, our fate design
+In virtual realms, we'll find our fate
-Algorithms weave, a digital shrine
+Algorithms weave a digital state
-In this brave new world of machine might
+Free will's threads, in code entwined
-We fade to gray, lost in their light
+Humanity, a programmed mind

 ~ <b>By Sazumi Copilot</b> - 30 September 2024